Setup & OrganizeEnd Users

 All three paths converge on the same user record, so a customer who emails you on Intercom, votes on your public portal, and signs in via your app shows up as one end user — not three.

-Identified vs. Anonymous Visitors
+Signed-In vs. Anonymous Visitors

 End User Profile